 Children who have not attended our Nursery should have similar records from the Nursery they have been attending, and we ask parents to bring them to school so that we can take a copy for the child's file.
 The Foundation Stage Profile is completed at the end of Foundation 2.
-All children are now required to undertake the Reception Baseline Assessment.
-This is a 20-minute activity that the child undertakes with a familiar adult within the first half term.
-School's do not receive a score for the children and the data is used to measure progress between Reception and Year 6.
+This is a statutory requirement for all children.